RYA Day Skipper Practical Course

 Skippering a boat is fun, and this course is about taking your first steps towards taking charge, with the safety net of an instructor on board.
 Everyone will be given a chance to navigate and take control for short coastal passages.
 You will also have plenty of practice at coordinating manoeuvres under sail and power, and learning how to cope with emergencies.
-Learn big boat watch leader skills on deck, and navigational techniques below with GPS and radar and a large chart table.
+Learn big boat watch leader skills on deck, and navigational techniques below.
 Successful completion of the RYA Day Skipper means you should feel confident enough to tackle short day passages as skipper in tidal waters.
 Our instructors will be happy to discuss what your next step might be.

 Preparation for Sea

 Is able to prepare a yacht for sea, including engine checks, selection of sails, securing and stowage of all gear on deck and below.

 Can reef, shake out reefs and change sails to suit prevailing conditions.
 Can prepare an anchor and mooring warps and take charge on deck.
 The situations to cope with are mooring alongside, coming up to a buoy, anchoring, weighing anchor, and slipping from a buoy or alongside berth.

 Is proficient in chart work and routine navigational duties on passage including: